- The Real Value of a Used Car

-How to Negotiate Used Car Price
+- Tips on How to Negotiate the Price of a Used Car

 Buying a used car is a step-by-step process.
 It is worth taking a few minutes to review these steps and make sure your deal is a good one.
 The final step is negotiating the price; although some may be embarrassed to even ask for a discount.
 But why should that be embarrassing?